Securities & Exchange Commission v. Platinum Management (NY) LLC, et al.

 On December 29, 2017, the Court entered an Order [Dkt.
 No. 297] approving the Receiver’s request to expand the receivership estate to include the following additional entities: (i) Platinum Partners Liquid Opportunity Master Fund L.P., (ii) Platinum Partners Credit Opportunities Fund International Ltd, and (iii) Platinum Partners Credit Opportunities Fund International (A) Ltd. These entities are now under the control of the Receiver and the supervision of the Court in accordance with the provisions of the Second Amended Order Appointing Receiver.

-The Receiver’s complaint seeks redress for the massive fraudulent scheme perpetrated to the detriment of the Platinum Credit Funds and its innocent investors by certain of the now indicted and/or convicted insiders of Platinum.
-Specifically, the Receiver alleges that through the creation of what was a thinly disguised independent reinsurance entity, Beechwood, the Platinum insiders, fueled with money knowingly or recklessly contributed by Senior Health Insurance Company of Pennsylvania, Fuzion Analytics, Inc., Bankers Conseco Life Insurance Company, Washington National Insurance Company and CNO Financial Group, Inc., were able to prolong and expand a massive fraud that personally enriched the insiders through the generation of tens of millions of dollars in management fees, incentive fees, false profits and other remuneration over the years.
+The Receiver’s amended complaint seeks redress for the innocent investors and creditors of her estate damaged by the defendants’ unlawful and tortious acts.
+The Receiver alleges that through their creation of Beechwood, a purported independent reinsurance entity, the Platinum insiders expanded a pre-existing fraud that personally enriched them through the generation of millions of dollars in management fees, incentive fees, false profits and other remuneration over the years.

 The Receiver will update her website, http://www.platinumreceivership.com/index, with developments in the case and will address investor/ creditor inquiries regarding the suit at her next Town Hall meeting, the date and time of which have not yet been scheduled but which will be announced on the Receiver’s website.
 Any questions or concerns in the interim should be submitted via email to firstname.lastname@example.org.